pointwise/CaeUnsOpenFOAM/README.md

-## Building the OpenFOAM Plugin
+## Building the OpenFOAM CAE Export Plugin

-To build the **OpenFOAM** plugin you must integrate the source code from this repository into your local PluginSDK installation.
+To build the **OpenFOAM** CAE Export plugin you must integrate the source code from this repository into your local PluginSDK installation.

 This plugin was created with the `mkplugin` options `-c` and `-caeu`.